uozuAho/cslint/readme.md

 # Quick start: add linting to your project
 OVERWRITES YOUR PROJECT FILES!
 Make sure they're in source control.

 This adds my opinionated settings to your project.
+You should review these.

 ```sh
 # see all warnings/errors before adding linting: